NIHAL252/nelo/README.md

 - [ ] Mark a task as complete and verify visual change
 - [ ] Delete a task and confirm dialog appears
 - [ ] Cancel delete confirmation
+- [ ] Add a task with past due date and verify "Overdue" badge
 - [ ] Refresh browser and verify tasks persist

+### Search & Filtering
+- [ ] Search by task title
+- [ ] Search by task description
+- [ ] Verify search is case-insensitive
-- [ ] Add a task with past due date and verify "Overdue" badge
+- [ ] Clear search and verify all tasks show
+- [ ] Filter by "Completed" tasks
+- [ ] Filter by "Pending" tasks
+- [ ] Filter by "High Priority"
+- [ ] Filter by "Medium Priority"
+- [ ] Filter by "Low Priority"
+- [ ] Verify filter counts are accurate
+- [ ] Combine search with filters

+### Responsive Design
+- [ ] Test on desktop (1920x1080)
+- [ ] Test on tablet (768x1024)
-- [ ] Test on mobile/tablet view
+- [ ] Test on mobile (375x667)
+- [ ] Verify forms are usable on all devices
+- [ ] Verify buttons are accessible on mobile

 ## 🤝 Technologies Used

-- **React 18** - UI library
+- **React 18** - UI library with hooks
+- **Context API** - State management and authentication
 - **Vite** - Build tool & dev server
-- **localStorage API** - Data persistence
+- **localStorage API** - Task persistence
+- **sessionStorage API** - Session-based authentication
 - **CSS3** - Styling with variables and animations
 - **ES6+** - Modern JavaScript

+## 🔐 Security Notes

+- **Session Storage**: User data is stored in browser's sessionStorage
+  - Data is cleared when browser tab closes
+  - Data is NOT sent to any server
+  - Use for demo/development purposes only

+- **Production Considerations**:
+  - Implement proper backend authentication
+  - Use JWT tokens with httpOnly cookies
+  - Add password hashing
+  - Implement refresh tokens
+  - Add HTTPS enforcement
+  - Add CORS protection

 ## 📝 Notes

 - Tasks are stored in browser's localStorage
+- User sessions are stored in sessionStorage
-- No backend server required
+- No backend server required for demo
-- Clear browser data to reset all tasks
 - Each browser/device has its own task storage
+- Each session has its own user context
 - Export/import functionality can be added as an enhancement

 ## 🐛 Troubleshooting

+### Can't login
+- Check if email format is valid (user@example.com)
+- Check if password is at least 6 characters
+- Try using demo account

 ### Tasks not persisting
 - Check if localStorage is enabled in browser
 - Clear browser cache and reload

+### Can't see logout button
+- Make sure you're logged in
+- Check if browser window is wide enough

 ### Styles not loading
-- Ensure CSS file is in correct location
+- Ensure CSS files are in correct location
 - Rebuild with `npm run build`

 ### Dev server won't start
 - Delete `node_modules` folder
 - Run `npm install` again
 - Try `npm run dev`

+### Session cleared after refresh
+- This is expected behavior for sessionStorage
+- If tasks should persist, they are stored in localStorage
+- Login again to restore user session

 ---